 We know that the character of Oedipus unwittingly murdered his father and slept with his mother.
 So, a person with Oedipus complex desires to win the possession of the opposite-sex parent, all the while harbouring anger and jealousy towards the parent of same-sex.
 For example, boy contests with his father to win his mother.

-According to Freud, Oedipus complex occurs in the phallic stage of psychosexual development between the ages of three to five.
+According to Freud, the Oedipus complex occurs in the phallic stage of psychosexual development between the ages of three to five.
 This stage is important in terms of forming a sexual identity of the child.

 The child desires some sort of sexual involvement with his mother.
 He often tries to keep it repressed, but the desire influences him throughout his growth.
 The child starts seeing his father as a rival and wishes to replace him.